BeWe11/bewe11.github.io/posts/blog/_posts/2019-1-30-rasa-nlu-composite-entities.md

 lang: en
 ---

-[Dialogflow](https://dialogflow.com/docs/entities/developer-entities#developer_composite) has them. [wit.ai](https://medium.com/wit-ai/reintroducing-composite-entities-c361797ca202) has them.
-Rasa NLU doesn’t.
 Composite entities are tremendously useful when working with complex queries that contain more than one piece of information.
 At [Dialogue Technologies](https://www.dialogue-technologies.com/) we have implemented composite entities as a Rasa NLU component that can be dropped into any existing pipeline without having to rewrite training examples.
 We use this feature in our Dialogue Engine, a platform for conversational commerce.
 The component is [freely available](https://github.com/BeWe11/rasa_composite_entities) on Github.

 ## What are composite entities (and why are they useful)?